dotnet/docs/docs/architecture/distributed-cloud-native-apps-containers/service-to-service-communication-patterns/grpc.md

 ![Backend architecture for eShop application diagram](./media/eshop-architecture.png)

-The Eshop App Workshop adds gRPC as a worked example in the [Add shopping basket capabilities to the web site lab](https://github.com/dotnet-presentations/eshop-app-workshop/tree/main/labs/4-Add-Shopping-Basket)

 **Figure 6-20**.
 Backend architecture for eShop application

+The eShop App Workshop adds gRPC as a worked example in the [Add shopping basket capabilities to the web site lab](https://github.com/dotnet-presentations/eshop-app-workshop/tree/main/labs/4-Add-Shopping-Basket)

 In the previous figure, note how eShop embraces the [Backend for Frontends pattern](https://learn.microsoft.com/azure/architecture/patterns/backends-for-frontends) (BFF) by exposing multiple API gateways.